nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 # before running the command
 nuxctl create-lab -c my_creds.yml -l  nuxctl_0830-vns-monitoring_generic.yml --wait
 ```
-5. On successfull completion you will see output similiar to this:
+5. On successfull completion of the steps, you will see an output similiar to one below:
 ```bash

 ID                        Name                    Status   Expires                 External IP      Password